 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-Delicious Korean Braised Short Ribs, or Galbi Jjim, are braised in a sweet, spicy, and sticky sauce for a flavor-packed dish you will want to make again and again!
-Simple ingredients with only 10 minutes of prep time.
+Delicious Korean Braised Short Ribs, or Galbi Jjim, are braised in a sweet, spicy, and sticky sauce for a flavor-packed dish you will want to make repeatedly!
+The savory flavors come together with simple ingredients with only 10 minutes of prep time.

 Jump to: